Selena Gomez ‘Concerned’ Hackers May Release Private Pics, Other Instagram Stars Bracing for Leak

 Now, however, comes the more worrying possibility that other intimate images may have been accessed.

-Joseph Cox of The Daily Beast reported last night that the hackers appear to have successfully extracted some Instagram users’ personal info, including email addresses and phone numbers, which they have now placed online at the ‘Doxagram’ website, a hastily constructed $10-a-pop searchable database.
+Joseph Cox of The Daily Beast reported Thursday night that the hackers appear to have successfully extracted some Instagram users’ personal info, including email addresses and phone numbers, which they have now placed online at the Doxagram website, a hastily constructed, $10-a-pop searchable database.

 Many of the targets and names listed are Instagram’s biggest stars.
-The hackers told Cox they set up their scraper to initially target all users with over 1 million followers, and then recursively harvest other users.
+The hackers told Cox they set up their scraper to initially target all users with more than 1 million followers, and then recursively harvest other users.

 Gomez is the world’s most-followed Instagram user with 126 million followers (up a million since Tuesday).